 - Steps: Go to Settings > Your Facebook Information > Off-Facebook Activity.

 - Action: Turn off future activity tracking and clear your history.
 This stops Facebook from associating your web activity with your Facebook profile, reducing ad targeting effectiveness.
+Managing off-Facebook activity can also limit the data collected through server-to-server data, which is often used to transfer user information between servers and platforms like Meta.

 Make Your Profile Private